≪ Go to our review of Cloth Diapers

 During testing, we kept finding ourselves reaching for the Flip Hybrid because it is so easy to use and is very trim and comfortable.
 Simplicity goes a long way when you're using cloth diapers and the Flip achieves this for us.
 Because it is an easy to use, well performing, economical system that truly grows with baby as well as roomy enough to accommodate bulkier prefolds and inserts if extra absorbency is desired, it received our Best Value without the bat of an eye.

-the Flip Day Time Organic Cotton Insert which comes in a pack of three for $22.
-There is also the Flip Night Time Organic Cotton Insert, coming in a pack of 2 for $25, and the Flip Disposable Insert.
+the Flip Day Time Organic Cotton Inserts which comes in a pack of three for $22.
+There is also the Flip Night Time Organic Cotton Inserts coming in a pack of 2 for $25,, and the Flip Disposable Inserts available.
 The Organic inserts are flat cotton pieces of fabric that are folded into the absorbent layer much like old school flats (see video below).

 The following video from the website Dirty Diaper Laundry highlights the different insert options available with the Flip Hybrid as well as the Organic Cotton Inserts and the Stay Dry Inserts in use.